gregoryloden/run/README.txt

  This will either turn on or turn off, respectively, certain settings that can be helpful while running scripts.
 Optionon settings may take extra arguments, but optionoff only needs the name of the option.
-There are currently five available settings.
+There are currently six available settings.
 The first one,

 	optionon	quitafter	[number]